abinit/abinit/doc/mkdocs-tutorials/tddft.md

 difference between the first and second spin-triplet states decreases significantly.
 Although we see that at least 60 bands are needed to obtain results converged within 0.05 eV, we will continue to rely on 12 bands to try to understand the most important discrepancies, while keeping the CPU time to a low level.

 We next try to increase the cut-off energy.
 Again, this is fairly easy.
 One can e.g. set up a double dataset loop.
-The following results are obtained, for ecut = 25, 35, 45, 55, 65, and 75 Ha :
+The following results are obtained, for ecut = 25, 35, 45, 55, 65, and 75 Ha:

     Singlet 1 :  9.47   9.41   9.39   9.36   9.36
     Singlet 2 :  9.86   9.83   9.78   9.76   9.76